aao-fyi/hosts/README.md

 # Hosts
-Host lists for DNS services that support regex (PiHole) and browser blockers (uBlock Origin).
+Host lists for regex-supporting DNS services (Blocky); and browser blockers (uBlock Origin).

 ## Lists
-There are different files for each application, select accordingly.
 Each service will have the following lists.
 Replace `.txt` with `.sum` for a SHA-256 checksum for each file.

-+ `*-block-dns.txt` DNS block list, zero IP.
++ `*-block-dns.txt` DNS block list.
 + `*-block-ubo.txt` uBlock block list.
 + `*-allow-ubo.txt` uBlock allow list.